 7 Must-Haves the Smart Bride Has on Hand

 All brides want everything to go according to plan on their big day.
-Despite the hours and hours of planning, though, mishaps sometimes occur.
+There are smart must-haves brides can have on hand to help plans go well.

 To guard against them, you should arrange to have certain critical items available if you want to be prepared.
 After all, it’s better to be safe than sorry.

-To make your wedding day run smoothly, don’t forget to bring along these seven essentials.
+To make your wedding day run smoothly, don’t forget to bring along these seven beach wedding must-haves.

 1. Dependable Pumps